Flagsmith/flagsmith-docs/docs/clients/server-side/rust.md

 ### Retrieving feature flags for your project

-In your application initialise the BulletTrain client with your API key
+In your application initialise the Flagsmith client with your API key

 ```rust
 let flagsmith = flagsmith::Client::new("<Your API Key>");